ctbngoc1/cnn_malaria_cell/README.md

 Malaria is a life-threatening infectious disease caused by *Plasmodium* parasites and remains a major global health concern.
 Among the five known *Plasmodium* species infecting humans, *Plasmodium falciparum* is responsible for the most severe and fatal cases.

-This project implements a Convolutional Neural Network (CNN) to automatically detect the presence of *Plasmodium falciparum* parasites in Giemsa-stained red blood cell images as part of my master's thesis.
+This project implements a Convolutional Neural Network (CNN) to automatically detect the presence of *Plasmodium falciparum* parasites in Giemsa-stained red blood cell images.
 The task is formulated as a binary image classification problem, distinguishing between parasitized and uninfected red blood cells.
-This work aims to develop a deep learning–based approach that can assist in malaria screening by improving diagnostic efficiency and consistency.
+This work aims to develop a deep learning-based approach that can assist in malaria screening by improving diagnostic efficiency and consistency.
 The code was developed and executed using RStudio.

 ## Data